TartanLlama/wg21/monadic-optional.md

 }
 ```

-We've successfully got rid of all the manual checking.
-We've even improved on the clarity of the non-optional example, which needed to either be read inside-out or split into multiple declarations.
-All that we need now is an understanding of what `map` and `and_then` do and how to use them.
+We’ve successfully got rid of all the manual checking.
+We’ve even improved on the clarity of the non-`optional` example, which needed to either be read inside-out or split into multiple declarations.

+This is common in other programming languages.
+Here is a list of programming languages which have a `optional`-like type with a monadic interface or some similar syntactic sugar:

+- Java: `Optional`
+- Swift: `Optional`
+- Haskell: `Maybe`
+- Rust: `Option`
+- OCaml: `option`
+- Scala: `Option`
+- Agda: `Maybe`
+- Idris: `Maybe`
+- Kotlin: `T?`
+- StandardML: `option`
+- C#: `Nullable`

+Here is a list of programming languages which have a `optional`-like type without a monadic interface or syntactic sugar:

+- C++
+- I couldn’t find any others

+All that we need now is an understanding of what `transform` and `and_then` do and how to use them.

-## `map`
+## `transform`

-`map` applies a function to the value stored in the optional and returns the result wrapped in an optional.
+`transform` is used to apply a function to change the value (and possibly the type) stored in an optional.
+It applies a function to the value stored in the optional and returns the result wrapped in an optional.
 If there is no stored value, then it returns an empty optional.

-For example, if you have a `std::optional<std::string>` and you want to get the size of the string if one is available, you could write this:
+For example, if you have a `std::optional<std::string>` and you want to get a `std::optional<std::size_t>` giving the size of the string if one is available, you could write this:

 ```
-std::optional<std::size_t> s = opt_string.map(&std::string::size);
+auto s = opt_string.transform([](auto&& s) { return s.size(); });
 ```

 which is somewhat equivalent to: